20 Best food items at EPCOT with locations, ranked

 Napoli Ristorante e Pizzeria, Italy Pavilion

 This pizzeria offers authentic wood-fired pizza made with imported flour and water that is “identical to the water found in Naples.”
+I don’t know if I buy the water thing, but the pizza is the real deal.

 The San Angel Inn Margarita EPCOT